soft-eng-practicum/softdev2-resources/content/workshops/angular/routing/_index.md

 lastmod = "2021-01-5T12:00:00Z"
 publishdate = "2021-01-5T12:00:00Z"

-title = "Angular Components"
+title = "Angular Routing"
-description = "This workshop will cover the basics of Components in Angular" author = "Roberto Salas Montoya"
+description = "This workshop will cover the basics of Routing in Angular" author = "Roberto Salas Montoya"

 weight = 2